loaf: lua, osc, and openFrameworks

 cut off a slice of something nice

 loaf is an interpreter for openFrameworks which allows you to write OF applications in the Lua scripting language.
 This means you can quickly create using openFrameworks but without having to compile C++ or use a heavy IDE like Xcode or Visual Studio.
 A built-in OSC (Open Sound Control) server enables loaf to communicate natively with other creative coding and music applications over a network connection.
+Additionally, a built-in Syphon server allows for streaming loaf's screen output to visual applications on the same macoS system.

 Is loaf a replacement for building a native C++ application?